Graduate Research Fellows

 Michael (Mike) Denly is a PhD student in the Department of Government.
-Prior to joining UT Austin, Mike worked in various capacities for the World Bank.
-His first assignment concerned operational data quality, during which Mike co-developed and operationalized the World Bank´s climate change co-benefit tracking system.
-Another assignment brought Mike to Togo, where he prepared the implementation arrangements and risk framework for an education project.
-Currently, Mike conducts research for the World Bank on governance and anti-corruption issues, a consultancy position he has held since 2013.
-In August 2015, Mike graduated with a dual MA in Development Management and Policy from Georgetown University and Universidad Nacional de San Martín in Argentina.
-Mike also holds an MSc in Public Policy and Human Development from Maastricht University in the Netherlands and a BA in International Studies from the University of Denver.
+Mike's research focuses on the political economy of development and democratization.
+At IPD, Mike leads the Governance Team, which is currently undertaking projects related to natural resources, patronage, state capacity, and corruption.
+Prior to joining UT Austin, Mike consulted on matters concerning governance, anti-corruption, climate finance, and education for the World Bank.
+Mike holds a dual MA in Development Management and Policy from Georgetown University and Universidad Nacional de San Martín in Argentina, an MSc in Public Policy and Human Development from Maastricht University in the Netherlands, and a BA in International Studies from the University of Denver.
 Primarily as a result of studying and working in various countries in Europe, Latin America, and Africa, Mike is fluent in French, Spanish, and Italian, and also speaks basic Dutch.
 Read Mike's CV here.

 Calvin Thrall is a PhD student in the department of Government.
 Calvin is interested in studying the effects of economic globalization on domestic political institutions such as labor regulation and public service provision; he is also interested in computational social science.
 Prior to attending UT, Calvin received his BA from Temple University in Philadelphia.
 At IPD, Calvin currently leads the Property Rights and Poverty team.
 Read Calvin's CV here.